shaloo/docs.arcana/docs/quick-start/gasless-quick-start.md

 === "Multi-wallet Apps"

-      {% if config.extra.arcana.exclude_content_tag %}

-        Coming Soon!

-      {% else %}

     In multi-wallet apps, developers can use the social login feature of the {{config.extra.arcana.sdk_name}} to [[index-onboard-users|onboard users]].
 Gasless transactions are enabled by default for the {{config.extra.arcana.wallet_name}} once the developer configures gas tanks and whitelists app operations through the {{config.extra.arcana.dashboard_name}}.
 Authenticated users can instantly access the {{config.extra.arcana.wallet_name}} and sign blockchain transactions with zero gas fees.

     However, for third-party wallets, enabling gasless transactions requires adding code to call the `doTx()` method of the  {{config.extra.arcana.gasless_sdk_name}} once the user is authenticated.
 This will allow third-party wallets to support the gasless transaction.

-      {% endif %}

 === "Only Third-party Wallet Apps"

-      {% if config.extra.arcana.exclude_content_tag %}

-        Coming Soon!

-      {% else %}

     In this case, there is no {{config.extra.arcana.sdk_name}} involved.
 After installing and integrating with the {{config.extra.arcana.gasless_sdk_name}}, developers need to add custom code to onboard users.
 After authenticating users, enable gasless transactions for third-party wallets by calling `doTx()` method of the {{config.extra.arcana.gasless_sdk_name}}.

-      {% endif %}

 ## Step 5: Deploy App